-Oil prices briefly touched $95 a barrel on Wednesday before backing away as investors try to make sense of the latest developments in the Russia-Ukraine crisis.
+US oil prices briefly tumbled below $100 a barrel on Tuesday but the losses proved fleeting as investors try to make sense of the latest diplomatic developments in the war in Ukraine.

 The selloff began after Russia indicated it will dial back its assault in parts of Ukraine, easing energy supply fears.